Blocked Tear Ducts: Endoscopic and Laser DacryocystorhinostomySkip to the navigation

 Endoscopic dacryocystorhinostomy is a type of surgery sometimes used to treat blocked tear ducts in adults.
 It is rarely used in children.
-During this procedure, an endoscope, a thin flexible tube with a tiny camera on the end, is inserted through the tear duct opening (punctum) at the inner corner of the eyelid.
+During this procedure, the surgeon inserts a thin fiber-optic light device through the tear duct opening (punctum) at the inner corner of the eyelid.
 This allows the surgeon to see where the tear duct is supposed to exit inside the nostril.

 This procedure may be done as an alternative to a standard dacryocystorhinostomy, which creates a new drainage canal and leaves a small scar.

 Laser dacryocystorhinostomy uses an endoscope that also contains a laser, which is an intense, narrow beam of light that can cut through body tissues.
-The laser in the endoscope makes a hole in the nasal bone, creating a connection between the tear duct sac and the nasal cavity.
+The laser in the endoscope makes a hole in the nasal bone.
+This creates a connection between the tear duct sac and the nasal cavity.

 Compared with similar types of surgery, laser dacryocystorhinostomy: